 All students who seek to begin Hebrew instruction at a level beyond Introductory Hebrew (HEBR 110) are required to take a placement exam.
 The exam comprises a written component, an Oral Proficiency Interview (OPI), and an interview with the Hebrew program coordinator, Shelley Rissien firstname.lastname@example.org.
 Students may not register for courses at levels equal to or below their present competence.
 The placement exam is to be taken prior to registration and/or the first day of classes.

 Hebrew Transfer Credits

 College credits from other accredited schools/universities can usually be transferred to KU and be considered a part of the foreign language required credits.
-To ascertain the transfer of credits, students need to consult the Hebrew program coordinator, Shelley Rissien <email@example.com>.
+To ascertain the transfer of credits, students need to consult with the Office of Admissions email@example.com.
 Students who have a score of 3 or higher in the SAT II for Hebrew are to notify their academic advisor, as well as take the placement exam, and, before enrolling, meet with the Hebrew program coordinator.

 Testing out of the Four-Semester Foreign Language Requirement

 Undergraduates who wish to be exempted from the four-semester foreign language requirement may do so by passing a proficiency exam.
 The exam has both reading and writing components taken from all four course of Introductory and Intermediate Hebrew (HEBR 110, 120; 210, 220) as well an Oral Proficiency interview.
 Students must pass it with a score of 75 or higher.